 I can go on and on about how beautiful and breathtaking it is, but I’ll leave this out here for you to see for yourself.

-Diving into the clear blues and greens of the ocean and discovering a brand new world, a whole other life, has been my closest brush with spirituality so far.
+Diving at the Great Barrier Reef, into the clear blues and greens of the ocean and discovering a brand new world, a whole other life, has been my closest brush with spirituality so far.
 There’s no other way to describe it.

 Once I got over the initial awe, I started having a hell lot of fun!
 I found Nemo (yay!) and I think I was the only one on that cruise who did.
 I saw a shark as well (they stay out of your way) and chased it as much as I could to get a half-decent snap.
 The reefs are colourful and beautiful and ALIVE, with their vibrant oranges and pinks looking oh-so-stunning against the blues and greens of the ocean.
 It’s mesmerising, the way little fish flit in and out through anemones and the reefs, perfectly comfortable in their home, unbeknownst as to the awe-inspiring effect it has on us.

-That being said, take a break from a life you’re used to and swim with the fish for a while.
+That being said, take a break from a life you’re used to, go diving at the Great Barrier Reef, and swim with the fish for a while.
 I promise you, you will leave a piece of yourself behind, just like I have.